PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Related work

-\citet{amos2017optnet} proposed \optnet{}, which derives gradients of constrained quadratic programs from the KKT conditions.
-Based on \optnet{}, \citet{donti2017task} investigated a general end-to-end framework, \dqp{}, for learning with constrained quadratic programming, which improved decision-making over two-stage models.
-Although linear programming is a special case of quadratic programming, \dqp{} has no ability to tackle linear objective functions because the gradient is zero almost everywhere and undefined otherwise.
+\citet{amos2017optnet} proposed \optnet{}, which derives implicit differentiation of constrained quadratic programs from KKT conditions.
+Building on \optnet{}, \citet{donti2017task} investigated a general end-to-end framework, \dqp{}, for learning with constrained quadratic programming, which simultaneously obtains optimal solutions and their gradients.
+Although linear programming is a special case of quadratic programming, \dqp{} has no ability to tackle linear objective functions because the optimal solution exhibits piecewise constancy, leading to zero gradients almost everywhere.

-Nevertheless, \citet{amos2017optnet} adopted a quadratic objective for the Sudoku problem, effectively expressing a linear constraint satisfaction problem as a quadratic problem to obtain useful gradients.
-Similarly, \citet{wilder2019melding} take inspiration from~\optnet{} and add a small quadratic objective term on \dqp{} to make a linear program second-order differentiable, resulting in \qptl{}. \citet{wilder2019melding} also discussed the relaxation and rounding for the approximation of binary problems.
-Further, \citet{ferber2020mipaal} followed up on \qptl{} with \mipaal{}, a cutting-plane approach to support (mixed) integer programming.
-With the cutting-plane method, \mipaal{} generates (potentially exponentially many) valid cuts to convert a discrete problem into an equivalent continuous problem, which is theoretically sound for combinatorial optimization but extremely time-consuming.
-In addition, \citet{mandi2020interior} introduced \intopt{} based on the interior-point method, which computes gradients for linear programming with log-barrier term instead of the quadratic term of the \qptl{}.
+Furthermore, \citet{wilder2019melding} added a small quadratic objective term to \dqp{} to ensure nonzero gradients for linear programming, resulting in \qptl{}. \citet{wilder2019melding} also discussed relaxation and rounding for the approximation of binary problems. \citet{ferber2020mipaal} followed up on \qptl{} with \mipaal{}, a cutting-plane approach to support (mixed) integer programming.
+With the cutting-plane method, \mipaal{} generates (potentially exponentially many) valid cuts to convert a discrete problem into an equivalent continuous problem, which is theoretically sound for combinatorial optimization, but extremely time-consuming.
+In addition, \citet{mandi2020interior} introduced \intopt{} to compute gradients for linear programming with the log-barrier term instead of the quadratic term of \qptl{}.
 Except for \mipaal{} \cite{ferber2020mipaal}, end-to-end learning approaches for (mixed) integer programming use linear relaxation during training but evaluate with optimal integer solutions at test time.

-Besides \dqp{} and its extension, \citet{agrawal2019differentiable} introduced a generic framework, \cvxpylayers{}, which differentiates through the KKT conditions of the conic program.
+In addition to \dqp{} and its extension, \citet{agrawal2019differentiable} introduced a generic framework, \cvxpylayers{}, which differentiates through KKT conditions of the conic program.
 The central idea in \cvxpylayers{} is to canonicalize disciplined convex programming as conic programming so that it is applicable to a wider range of convex optimization problems.
-In particular, for problems such as linear programs which cannot be differentiated at a solution, a least-squares solution is used as a heuristic.
+Similarly to \dqp{}, \cvxpylayers{} encounters difficulties when differentiating through linear programs.
+Thus, a squared solution is used as a heuristic.